amsacks/OV7670-camera/README.md

 # OV7670
-Description: A RTL-based project in Verilog that shows real-time video captured by a camera and displayed on a monitor.
-This was done as a mini summer project to gain more experience in digital logic design.
+Description: A RTL-based project in Verilog that shows real-time video captured by a CMOS camera OV7670 and displayed on a monitor through VGA at 640 x 480 resolution, 30 fps.

 ## System Architecture
   ![image](https://github.com/amsacks/OV7670/blob/main/misc/OV7670_block_diagram.png)